 Newborns are truly interesting creatures.
 They are cute, fragile and unpredictable.
 With crying being the only way they have to communicate, the first few days and even weeks can be very stressful.

-All the extra hands, monitoring and attention is no longer there.
+All the extra hands, monitoring, and attention is no longer there.
+Time to get used to having baby at home!

 When you first come home, it’s not unusual to have a baby who wants to do nothing more than sleep.
 The nurses at the hospital were probably adamantly concerned that your baby eats every several hours.
 It’s also not unusual to have to wake your baby up to feed them and several times during the “meal.”